tT0NG/DWSRx4/readme.md

 4. The script is *NOT* for training.

-_The training code is not fully cleaned up; for academic purpose, please request training from [here](https://goo.gl/forms/kq8Qxu2t3yrHGGq62) by providing basic usage information._
+_The training code is not fully cleaned up; for academia purpose, please request training from [here](https://goo.gl/forms/kq8Qxu2t3yrHGGq62) by providing basic usage information._

 ### Cite us
 ```